material-components/material-components-ios/contributing/releasing.md

 If you are not able to cut a release Wednesday morning, cut it Tuesday evening before you leave the office.

+Please post regular updates about the status of the release to the team's chat room.
+This helps inform the team of the status of the release, and also encourages team problem solving in the event that something is stuck.
+At minimum, the following inflection points should be noted:

+- The release is being initiated.
+- Internal testing of the release has begun.
+- Internal testing of the release has ended.
+- The release has been submitted internally.
+- The release has been published to CocoaPods.

 For Googlers, also read [go/mdc-release-engineering](http://go/mdc-release-engineering) for additional details.

 ## Before you start